Nursing Outreach Education

-Valley Children's Hospital leads and participates in nursing education initiatives throughout the region.
-These include support for local nursing schools as well as training programs for partner hospitals.
+Valley Children's Hospital leads and participates in nursing outreach education initiatives throughout our region.
+These include support for local nursing schools, training programs for partner hospitals – including neonatal outreach education – and injury prevention outreach education for the community at large.
 Valley Children’s evaluates programs on an ongoing basis and new opportunities will be added to this page as they become available.

 - Professional consultation in development, review, and revision of neonatal standards, protocols, policies, and procedures